MatthewLane412/stock-analysis/README.md

 ## Summary

-## What are the advantages or disadvantages of refactoring code?
+### What are the advantages or disadvantages of refactoring code?
-Advantages of refactoring code could include Enhancement of code, bug fixing,
+Advantages of refactoring code include enhancement of code (shotrer and quicker run times), bug fixing and maintainability.
+Some disadvantages of refactoring code include cost/time, introduction of bugs and close deadlines.

-## How do these pros and cons apply to refactoring the original VBA script?
+### How do these pros and cons apply to refactoring the original VBA script?
+These pros and conts apply to refactoring of the original VBA script in a couple of ways.
+The code was enhanced for shorter and quicker run time.
+It also introduced easier maintainability of the code as it is more intuitive when reading.
+The cons introduced include timeliness of refactoring the code.
+In this case it only took ~2 hours to refactor the code.